-What I have to share with you today is- undeniably- the best breakfast treat I’ve ever made… eaten… or shared with my readers.
+These Pumpkin Cinnamon Roll Pancakes are undeniably the best breakfast treat I’ve ever made, eaten or shared with my RecipeGirl readers.
 It’s even better than the original- those Cinnamon Roll Pancakes that have been adored by many.
 Or the Gingerbread- Cinnamon Roll Pancakes.
-This is Cinnamon Roll Pancakes taken up a notch, a big notch.
-These are PUMPKIN Cinnamon Roll Pancakes.
-And I’m happy to share them with you.
+This is Cinnamon Roll Pancakes taken up a notch- a big notch. !

-They’re the best pancakes ever.
+These are the best pancakes ever.
 I kid you not.
-If you like cinnamon rolls, that is.
-And pumpkin.
+If you like cinnamon rolls, then this is for you.
+If you’re a lover of pumpkin, then you’re just going to be in absolute heaven over these.
 And things topped with cream cheese icing.
 And evil breakfast dishes.
 Is that you?

 That cinnamon filling is swirled into a spiced-up pumpkin pancake batter on a hot and sizzling skillet.
 When the pancake begins to bubble and pop on top, you will gently flip it over and let the cinnamon swirl side cook.